Design and teach a course

 The Miller model for assessing competence

-Thee Miller Pyramid is an learning model which is particularly relevant to consideration of learning outcomes in assessing clinical competence.
+Thee Miller Pyramid is an learning model which is particularly relevant to assessing learning oucomes of clinical competence.
+It was designed for use in health education, but can be applied to other fields of knoweldge too.